Pecneb/computer_vision_research/README.md

 y_pred = reg.predict(X_test.reshape(-1,1))
 ```

 Best working linear model RANSACRegressor() with base_estimator LinearRegression().
+RANSACRegressor is goot at ignoring outliers.

-**TODO**: this has to implemented, calculate weights based on detecions position.
+**TODO**: this has to be implemented, calculate weights based on detecions position.

 #### Polynom fitting